-Similarly, the lender's limited enforcement constraints deter x from being too high, defining the horizontal lines to the right of the 'decay line' of slope $\eta$ .
-This brings us to the second observation: when the limited enforcement constraints bind, changing s has two effects: a potential direct effect and a second effect through the change in x or $\overline{x}$ , as Lemma 1 (ii) states.
-In particular, a better state (higher $\theta$ or lower g) increases both x and $\overline{x}$ .
+Similarly, the lender's limited enforcement constraints deter x from being too high, defining the horizontal lines to the right of the 'decay line' of slope η .
+This brings us to the second observation: when the limited enforcement constraints bind, changing s has two effects: a potential direct effect and a second effect through the change in \underline{x} or \overline{x} , as Lemma 1 (ii) states.
+In particular, a better state (higher θ or lower g) increases both \underline{x} and \overline{x} .
 The way in which effort depends on s shows an interesting pattern that highlights the interaction between the moral hazard and the limited commitment frictions.
-Through the incentive compatibility constraint, effort depends directly on g, as the probability distribution that effort can affect depends on q due to persistence.
+Through the incentive compatibility constraint, effort depends directly on g, as the probability distribution that effort can affect depends on g due to persistence.
 However, this effect dependence is constant across x.
-Hence, it is interesting to notice that e(x, s), as expected, is increasing in g when $x \leq \underline{x}(s)$ - say, from $(\theta_5, g_1)$ to $(\theta_5, g_3)$ in Figure 2 - but is decreasing in g when $x \ge \overline{x}(s)$ - again, from $(\theta_5, g_1)$ to $(\theta_5, g_3)$ .
+Hence, it is interesting to notice that e(x,s), as expected, is increasing in g when $x \leq \underline{x}(s)$ - say, from (θ_5, g_1) to (θ_5, g_3) in Fig. 2 - but is decreasing in g when $x \geq \overline{x}(s)$ - again, from

+(θ_5, g_1) to (θ_5, g_3) .
 At the lower bound, given that $\underline{x}(s)$ is increasing, this can be simply due to the wealth effect.
 However, $\overline{x}(s)$ is increasing as well and we still see the opposite response of effort, i.e. the wealth effect is muted.
-This is because, whenever the lender's participation constraint is binding (i.e. the borrower country is losing insurance opportunities), maintaining a relatively high effort when q liabilities are low allows the country to lower its deficit - i.e. increase its fiscal space - as the graph of the transfer policy $c_l(x,s)$ reveals.
-Furthermore, this effect is anticipated for relatively high values of unconstrained $x < \overline{x}(s)$ , as a form of precautionary deficit reduction when q is low in exchange for a higher deficit when q is high, when x is relatively high and, therefore, the borrower internalizes, to a large extent, the social value of the total surplus; in fact, as can be seen, the plot of the lender's value, $V^{l}$ is non-decreasing even when x is high.
-This takes us to the third relevant observation: while the global dynamics are driven by x 'wealth effects', with its 'decay line' and limited enforcement threshold x-bounds, the local dynamics are driven by the always binding incentive compatibility constraint and its interplay with the lender's limited enforcement constraint (if it binds at the ergodic set).
+This is because, whenever the lender's participation constraint is binding (i.e. the borrower country is losing insurance opportunities), maintaining a relatively high effort when g liabilities are low allows the country to lower its deficit - i.e. increase its fiscal space - as the graph of the transfer policy $c_l(x,s)$ reveals.
+Furthermore, this effect is anticipated for relatively high values of unconstrained $x < \overline{x}(s)$, as a form of precautionary deficit reduction when g is low in exchange for a higher deficit when g is high, when g is relatively high and, therefore, the borrower internalizes, to a large extent, the social value of the total surplus; in fact, as can be seen the plot of the lender's value, V^l is non-decreasing even when g is high.
+This takes us to the third relevant observation: while the global dynamics is driven by g 'wealth effects', with its 'decay line' and limited enforcement threshold g-bounds, the local dynamics is driven by the moral hazard always binding incentive compatibility constraint and its interplay with the lender's limited enforcement constraint, if it binds at the steady state.